 Prerequisite: JOUR 3510.
 An advanced course in reporting for the media.
 Emphasis will be on learning to cope with specialized, often highly technical or complex information.
-Students will learn the fundamentals of covering local government, law enforcement, and the courts and will deal with the controversial issues of our time.
+Students will learn the fundamentals of covering local government, law enforcement, and the

 JOUR 4700 Directed Study in Journalism